-Welcome to the Graduate School Catalog!
-The Graduate School exemplifies North Carolina A&T State University's tradition of excellence in learning, discovery and engagement.
+Welcome to the Graduate Catalog!
+The Graduate College exemplifies North Carolina A&T State University's tradition of excellence in learning, discovery and engagement.
 We are proud of our unique approach to the graduate enterprise that comprises the combined efforts of an intercultural faculty and staff, a diverse student population, and an unparalleled research and learning experience.
 Our alumni are leading thinkers and innovators in a variety of fields, seeking to improve life for all in the 21st century and beyond.

-In 2014, the US News and World Report published its rankings that included the following A&T programs: Industrial and Systems Engineering was ranked 75th; the master's in Social Work (joint with UNCG) was ranked 104th; the Electrical Engineering program was ranked 114th.
-The 2015 US News and World Report publication ranked the online master's program in Information Technology at 16th place.
+In 2016, the US News and World Report published its rankings that listed North Carolina A&T as the top ranked public HBCU in the nation and ranked several graduate programs: Rehabilitation Counseling(58), Industrial and Systems Engineering (66), Joint Master's in Social Work with UNCG (78), Electrical Engineering program (139).
+The US News and World Report publication ranked the online master's program in Information Technology at 28th place and the online Graduate Education programs at 153rd place.